nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-28.md

 [Back to the guide summary](readme.md)

+## Advice and warnings

+- Any tilled tiles on which you are planting Wheat Seeds must be watered by today.
+If they aren't watered, the Wheat crop will not be ready for harvest on Fall 2.

 ## Instructions

 1. Check the Television to learn the [Bread](https://stardewvalleywiki.com/Bread) recipe from The Queen of Sauce.